mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 03 June 2025

-- The average temperature today is 14.98˚C,
+- The average temperature today is 13.88˚C,
-- With highs of 15.75˚C and lows of 14.41˚C,
+- With highs of 14.28˚C and lows of 13.71˚C,
-- It may feel like 14.15˚C with few clouds
+- It may feel like 13.07˚C with scattered clouds
-- The wind speed is 5.36m/s and visibility is 10000m
+- The wind speed is 2.24m/s and visibility is 10000m
-- The pressure is 1004hPa and humidity is 62%
+- The pressure is 1004hPa and humidity is 67%
 - The sun will rise at 03:53 and set at 20:19

 <!-- weather_marker ends -->